springernature/vpat/nature.md

 <br><br>
 Some placeholder text (e.g. on checkout process pages) may have insufficient contrast.
 We are actively working to find and repair these problems.
 <br><br>
-On Nature Outlook pages built with Shorthand, some text may have insufficient contrast.
+On some immersive special feature pages (e.g. Nature Outlook), some text may have insufficient contrast.
 When we become aware of deficiencies, we immediately take steps to repair these problems.
 <br><br>
 Third-party advertising scripts may inject content with insufficient contrast.
 </td>